Les Blank: Life and career

-Leslie Harrod Blank Jr. was born November 27, 1935 in Tampa, Florida.
+Leslie Harrod Blank Jr. was born November 27, 1935, in Tampa, Florida.
 He attended Phillips Academy, and Tulane University in New Orleans, where he received a B.A. degree in English.
 He also briefly attended University of California, Berkeley.
 In the early 1960s, Blank studied filmmaking at the University of Southern California and received his master's degree.

 Following his university education, he worked for a production company called Operation Success, making films that he would later describe as "insipid films that promote business and industry."
 In 1967 he founded his own production company, Flower Films, with the release of God Respects Us When We Work, but Loves Us When We Dance, a short colorful document of Los Angeles' Elysian Park Love-in.
+During Mardi Gras in late February 1968, Blank, Barry Feinstein and others were in New Orleans as part of the original “underground filmmakers” crew of Easy Rider which produced the acid trip segment of that movie, but was replaced afterwards by a more experienced crew.
 This was followed by The Blues Accordin' to Lightnin' Hopkins (1968) and The Sun's Gonna Shine (1968) about Houston blues musician Lightnin' Hopkins.
 He never went back to work making industrial films and all of his films were independently produced, often with the assistance of grants from cultural agencies, both governmental and non-governmental.

 Most of his films focused on American traditional music forms, including (among others) blues, Appalachian, Cajun, Creole, Tex-Mex, polka, tamburitza, and Hawaiian music.
 Many of these films represent the only filmed documents of musicians who are now deceased.